JoshuaMur/Bash-Scripting/README.md

 ## The Navigation: A Comprehensive Guide

 The Bourne Again Shell :smile, provides a robust set of commands for navigating the file system, creating and manipulating files and directories, and executing operations efficiently from the command line.
-In this guide, we'll explore essential Bash navigation commands, along with concepts like wildcards, directory stacks, and file manipulation.
+In this guide, we explore the essential Bash navigation commands, along with concepts like wildcards, directory stacks, and file manipulation.

+Consider this is a comprehensive guide that provides an overview - no so overview of essential Bash navigation concepts for effective file and directory management.
+Becoming familiar with these commands is a sure deal of gaining the needed skills to navigate, manipulate, and automate somne boring tasks, or even the fun ones just because you can - efficiently in the command line :smile.

 ### **1. Basic Navigation:**